 The Special Collections are housed in the back and must be requested at the Circulation Desk.
 Special Collection books do not get checked out of the library.

 Restrooms and Water Fountains: You will have to exit the library and turn right in the corridor.
 The restrooms are halfway down the corridor on the right.
 The drinking fountain is nearby.
-Please no food or drinks in the library.
-You may bring in a bottle of water if the cap is firmly on.
+Responsible food use is allowed in the library.
+You may bring in a bottled drink if the cap is firmly on.
 Books, computers, maps and printers do not appreciate water or any other moisture.

 Children in the library: Children must be accompanied by an adult and must not be left unattended.
 Parents should help their children follow good library etiquette and be part of a quiet environment.
 According to Mendocino College Board Policy 319, children under the age of sixteen must be accompanied by and supervised by a parent, guardian or responsible adult.

 Interlibrary Loan: If you are looking for a magazine article or book that we do not have, we may be able to borrow it for you from another library.
-There is a $2.00 nonrefundable fee for students for each request, payable at the time the request is submitted.
 Please request an ILL form at the Circulation Desk or go to the Interlibrary Loan page of the library web site and fill in as much information as possible.
 You may request up to 3 items at a time.
 The borrower is liable for any charges from the lending library.
 On the ILL request form you will find a place to set the maximum you are willing to pay for a loan.
 If there are any charges from the lending library, you must pay them before the material is released to you.
 If you request an item and do not pick it up, and there are charges, these charges will be added to your library account.
 All books are subject to the same rules and fines as Mendocino College Library books.
 If you need to request a renewal on an ILL loan, please do so before the book is due.
 Renewals are at the discretion of the lending library.

 Wireless Network: The Mendocino College Library has a wireless network.
 If you have any problems with getting on the portal, etc., you should have the questions directed to email@example.com or call them at 468-3000 ext.
 4100.
 Be certain to give your name and your Mendocino College Student ID number.